LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/ip-masking.md

 date: 2019-01-24 09:46:01 +0000

 ---
-IP masking disables IP address storage for the purpose of regulatory compliance.
+IP masking disables [IP address](security-regulations-security-IP-address-blocking.html) storage for the purpose of regulatory compliance.
 National guidelines specify that a visitor’s IP address must not be stored by a vendor.

-To ensure that brands are able to comply with these regulations if required to do so, LivePerson offers brands using chat the ability to mask IP addresses, so they are neither stored nor displayed to the agent.
+To ensure that brands are able to comply with these regulations if required to do so, LivePerson offers brands the ability to mask IP addresses, so they are neither stored nor displayed to the agent.
 They can however still be used for targeting purposes.

-When IP Masking is switched on, the visitor’s IP address is not displayed in the agent workspace and is not kept in the database events.
+When IP masking is switched on, the visitor’s IP address is not displayed in the agent workspace and is not kept in the database events.

 ![](/img/Security_IP_masking1.png)

 This feature is useful for agents, admins and campaign managers for all messaging & chat customers.
-To configure this feature, please contact your LivePerson Representative.
+To configure this feature, please contact your LivePerson support.